usaid-cs/yesterday-i-learned/random.md

 1. In 300, Stelios replaces [Dienekes](https://en.wikipedia.org/wiki/Dienekes), the actual brave soldier.
 1. 1kg of flour can become 2,852km of noodles, if you try hard enough.
 1. [John](https://en.wikipedia.org/wiki/John_%28given_name%29) (Hebrew), Hans (German), Ian (Scottish), Evan (Welsh), and Ivan (Cyrillic) are all the same name.
-1. *John* (Yehohanan) means "Yahweh is Gracious"; *Jonathan* (Yonatan) means "JHVH has given".
-They are not the same name (but *Johnny* is).
-If you plan to name your child a variant of John, Jonathan is best left for when you have been expecting, but you are on a low sperm count.
 1. The [Cheshire Cat](https://en.wikipedia.org/wiki/Cheshire_Cat) with that stupid grin came from Alice[ Kingsleigh]'s Adventures in Wonderland, one of the first things mentioned.
 That stupid ass-smile (Stephen Fry) was popularised by [Alice in Wonderland](https://en.wikipedia.org/wiki/Alice_in_Wonderland_%282010_film%29), the movie.
 In the movie, you can fall for a whole minute and hit a roof without dying.
 1. 5cm is the difference between being warm, and having your shoulders stuck out of the sleeping bag because you were cheap.
 1. "Rogue one is hit" came from Avatar (2009), not Rogue One (2016).